MardokUA/LyricsFinder/README.md

 # LyricsFinder
-This example shows Java Rx and Kotlin Coroutines implementations.
+This example showsKotlin Coroutines implementations.
- - master - Java + Rx sample;
- - kotlin_imp - Kotlin and Kotlin Coroutines sample;

 In my opinion no need to use any of dependencies injection libraries (Dagger2, Koin etc) because of project's size.